 Some of that was fixable and other factors, like extended bus travel for some students, had to be dealt Regardless, it would always require a lot of work.

 As someone who grew up in the Berkshires, I understood the parochial factor.
-When I lived in Adams and North Adams people often seemed, to me, to be a very different type of human.

 This, of course, is laughable, since my mother was from Adams and my father from North Adams.
 They always seemed to do OK, for the most part.
 But the irony is that I never thought much about that when I was being partisan and obstinate.